MLB's First Player Just Took A Knee During The National Anthem

 ″(Athletes are) all trying to do what we can,” Curry said Friday, before Trump’s rally.
 “We’re using our platforms, using our opportunities to shed light on that, so that’s kind of where I stand on it.
 I don’t think us not going to the White House is going to miraculously make everything better, but this is my opportunity to voice that.”

-Earlier this year, several New England Patriots players refused to attend a celebration at the the White House, a traditional visit for teams who win sports championships.
+Earlier this year, several New England Patriots players refused to attend a celebration at the White House, a traditional visit for teams who win sports championships.
 Some of the players who stayed away said that Trump displayed racist rhetoric throughout his campaign and that they wouldn’t feel accepted in the White House.

-Major League Baseball has largely remained outside the issue, as the sport has kept silent on the politics of racial inequality in the country.
+Major League Baseball has largely remained outside the issue, as the sport has comparatively kept silent on the politics of racial inequality in the country.
 Meanwhile, players of color in the NFL and the NBA have used their platforms to highlight the issue of racial injustice in the U.S.

-Basketball superstar LeBron James, who gave a scathing response to Trump’s comments on Curry Saturday, expressed why the matter was so personal and important to him.
+Basketball superstar LeBron James, who gave a scathing response to Trump’s comments about Curry on Saturday, expressed in a tweet why the matter was so personal and important to him.
 James was the victim of a hate crime earlier this year.

 “Obviously, we all know what happened with Charlottesville and the divide that that caused,” James said.
 “And now it’s hitting home for me even more because [Trump]’s using sports as the platform to try and divide us.”

-Note: This story was updated to include Bruce Maxwell’s statement to MLB.com.